 Rich began his career at the Community Cycling Center in 2004.
 In his 8 years there he repaired nearly ever type of bicycle made.
 He also taught maintenance classes and encouraged all his customers to get their bikes “hecka tightened up."
 He started Kenton Cycle Repair in 2012.
 He takes his time with each customer to make sure he knows exactly what they need, want, and expect.
 He's dedicated to fixing bikes, running the shop, and being an all around good guy.

 She got her mechanical start in Rich's maintenance classes back in 2007, and went on to apprentice at Citybikes worker-coop, and teach for the Community Cycling Center for 5 years.
 She's been working at KCR since 2014.
 She's best known for her friendliness, and knack for repairing internal hubs.

-Josie 'Shop Dog' Wales has grown up in bike shop.
+Josie Wales has grown up in bike shops.
 She loves the smell of grease and rubber.
 She's an excellent greeter, quite demanding of pets, and goes on bicycle test rides to ensure quality control.
-She's paid in treats due to her frequent naps, and horsing around on the job.
+She's paid in treats only due to her frequent naps, and horsing around on the job.